 By Denise Attaway

-Exports and cotton prices will play major roles in how the market responds.
+Exports and cotton prices will play major roles in how the peanut market responds.

 “We need to adjust,” said Dell Cotton, manager of the Peanut Growers Cooperative Marketing Association.
 “We need our exports to China to increase.
 We need the China/U.S. trade situation to become positive.
 We need consumption to increase.
-We need cotton prices to become stronger.
-We need to adjust our acres to reflect the increase in yields.”
+We need China to buy our peanuts.”